-Histoplasmosis, although worldwide in distribution, is more prevalent in certain parts of North and Latin America (87, 118) (Figure 1).
+Histoplasmosis, although worldwide in distribution, is more prevalent in certain parts of North and Latin America (5, 36 87, 118), (Figure 1).
 Bird and bat excrement enhance the growth of the organism in soil by accelerating sporulation.
 Birds, because of their higher body temperature, are not susceptible to histoplasmosis and do not acquire the infection; while bats, however, may be infected with H. capsulatum, and spread the organisms to different locations in the environment (24).
-Several outbreaks have resulted from exploration of caves inhabited by bats (49, 52, 91).
-Other animal species also may be infected with H. capsulatum var capsulatum, including sea mammals (66).
+Several outbreaks have resulted from exploration of caves inhabited by bats (6, 49, 52, 91).
+Other animal species also may be infected with H. capsulatum var. capsulatum, including sea mammals (66).
 Factors accounting for its geographic distribution are poorly understood but include high humidity, moderate climate, and acidic soil characteristics.
 Activities that disturb environments containing H. capsulatum cause airborne spread of the microconidia, infecting those who are exposed during the disturbance.
 These environmental sites typically are visibly contaminated by heavy accumulations of bat or bird droppings, but patients often are unaware of any such exposure.

 Histoplasmosis usually is asymptomatic or non-progressive in healthy individuals (119).
+The clinical and radiographic manifestations may be similar to those in community-acquired pneumonia (23), sarcoidosis (38, 52, 55), tuberculosis (52), and malignancy (15, 17, 33).
+Consequently cases may be misdiagnosed with these conditions without testing to exclude histoplasmosis.
 With low-level exposure, asymptomatic infection is most common.
 Such cases are detected by skin test surveys or identification of pulmonary nodules, mediastinal lymphadenopathy, or splenic calcifications on CT scan or abdominal radiogram.
 In endemic areas, half to more than 80% of young adults are infected with H. capsulatum, based upon skin test surveys.
 While fewer than 5% of individuals develop symptomatic disease after low level exposure, attack rates exceeding 75% follow heavy exposure, as might occur during work or recreation at a contaminated site (116).

 Acute Pulmonary Histoplasmosis